Get the lowest rate for your Hotel in Florence through Booking.com

 The "tramvia" or tram

-The same tickets for Autolinee Toscane work on the tram.
-You can buy tickets for the tram at the ticket machines available at all tram stops -- buy your ticket before you get on, stamp your ticket when you get on and from that moment, your 90 minutes begin.
+As written above, the same tickets for the bus work on the tram and vice-versa.
+You can buy tickets for the tram at the ticket machines available at all tram stops - again, buy your ticket BEFORE you get on, then stamp your ticket after you get on and, from that moment, your 90 minutes begin.

 Trams for the T1 line starting from Careggi Hospital run from 4:44am and from Villa Costanza at 5:36am.
 They start from the De Andrè stop at 4:35am.
 Trams from Villa Costanza end at 12:12am everyday except for Friday and Saturday, when they run longer until 1:38am.
 In the opposite direction, from Careggi, the last tram is at 12:13am everyday, and until 1:41am on Fridays and Saturdays.